ansonl/topo-map-post-processing/README.md

 MFM adds additional features to the model by post processing sliced [3D printer G-code](https://marlinfw.org/meta/gcode/).
 3D models and printing g-code can be recolored at either layer or individual feature/line level granularity.

 - **Feature/Line Type Scoping** - Recoloring can be set to only affect specific printing feature/line types. *Only want to recolor top surfaces or walls at certain heights?
-No problem!*
+Do it with MFM!*

 - **G-code Feature Print Order Optimization** - Printed features are rearranged for faster, more consistent prints.
 Nozzle pressure is maintained and the number of toolchanges is decreased.